exact-payments/next-merchant-demo/p2-complete/README.md

 Uses `cartState()` to return a display of each item in the cart.

 #### `CheckoutButton.tsx`
-Uses `cartState()` to determine if the cart has items, if it does it displays a link to `/checkout/`.
+Uses `cartState()` to determine if the cart has items, if it does it displays a link to `/checkout/` or `/checkout2/` depending on Switch state

 #### `ClearCartButton.tsx`
 Uses `cartState()` to determine if the cart has items, if it does it provides the a button to clear it.